1. Travel document:

 Also, it is necessary to make duplicates of the first page of the foreign passport and all available originals of visas, one photo of 3.5 * 4.5 cm.
 The entire list of necessary documents can be found on the website of the Polish Embassy.

-Note!
+watch Note!
 Forged documents are a guarantee of refusal to issue a visa.
 It is not recommended to use the intermediary services for the issuance of a visa, as a person can be deceived and the desired document will not be received

-Step 4 — Submission of documents to the Polish consulate
+go to site Step 4 — Submission of documents to the Polish consulate

 You must apply to the Polish Consulate with the visa application form on the selected date.
 Also, it is necessary to pay 35 euros of consular fee (for Russia, Belorussia, Armenia), 60 euros for India.
 The paid receipt will indicate the date when you can pick up your passport.

 Step 5 — Take your passport and visa

 Note!
 Very rarely, but in exceptional cases the visa is not issued.
 So, if any problem arises, it is worth contacting the consul immediately

 The consul of which Schengen state is competent to process your Schengen visa application?

 The consul of the Schengen state which is the main destination of your visit is always the consul competent to process your visa application.

 If you are not planning to visit Poland at all, you cannot submit your Schengen visa application to a Polish consular office.